andrew-holman/Qu/README.md

 		-Click "Join" and type in the code of the class you would like to joining -Note, the class must already be created in order to join it -Use the grid:
 	-As an Instructor:
-			-As an instructor, you can see the queries from the students in your class coming in -Use the box icon next to the name of a row to move queries -Note, at least two queries must be in the grid to notice any changes -Click on a row and hit "Remove Selected" to remove a query(ies) from the grid -You can remove multiple queries by selecting one row and then performing "Shift + Click" on another row -If you would like to end the class, hit "End Class" As a Student:
+		-As an instructor, you can see the queries from the students in your class coming in -Use the box icon next to the name of a row to move queries -Note, at least two queries must be in the grid to notice any changes -Click on a row and hit "Remove Selected" to remove a query(ies) from the grid -You can remove multiple queries by selecting one row and then performing "Shift + Click" on another row -If you would like to end the class, hit "End Class" -As a Student:
 		-As a student, you can see the queries from other students as well as add to the grid -To add to the grid, type your query in the text box, select your type of query, and click "Add"